NixOS/nix/doc/manual/source/language/operators.md

 The returned attribute set will have all of the attributes in *attrset1* and *attrset2*.
 If an attribute name is present in both, the attribute value from the latter is taken.

+This operator is [strict](@docroot@/language/evaluation.md#strictness) in both *attrset1* and *attrset2*.
+That means that both arguments are evaluated to [weak head normal form](@docroot@/language/evaluation.md#values), so the attribute sets themselves are evaluated, but their attribute values are not evaluated.

 [Update]: #update

 ## Comparison